wpeverest/restaurantpress/readme.txt

 = 1.2 - TBD =
 * Feature - New widget to render group menu.
 * Feature - New settings interface to control options.
-* Feature - New settings interface to generate shortcode.
 * Tweak - Moved Groups CPT next to main RestaurantPress menu.

 = 1.1 =